 A solar lamp ecosystem

 With solar access from India’s 300 days of sunshine as their only input, and a network of service centres in the intervention states to support their maintenance, solar study lamps offer an attractive and scalable solution to India’s underserved communities.
-India has successfully completed its goal of distributing 10 lakh solar study lamps, and the government is currently implementing its new project to distribute 70 lakh solar study lamps in the states of Assam, Bihar, Jharkhand Odisha and Uttar Pradesh.
+India has successfully completed its goal of distributing 10 lakh solar study lamps, and the government is currently implementing its new project to distribute 70 lakh solar study lamps.
+Till date, EESL has distributed over 61.01 lakh Solar Study Lamps under this scheme in the states of Uttar Pradesh, Assam, Bihar, Odisha and Jharkhand.